Alternative · AI customer experience (CX) agents

 Where to next

-- → Browse the Fidelic Roster — role × price × written limits
+- → Browse the Roster — role × price × written limits

-- → Read the Hard Questions — including the wrapper-around-GPT one
+- → Read the Hard Questions — including the ‘is FidelicAI just a GPT in a trench coat?’ one

 - → Visit Decagon directly — if you want to evaluate them on their own terms